wolkenheim/json-serializer/README.md

 # JSON Serializer

-So I´ve been thinking: how is JSON made?
+This is proof of concept or tutorial project.
+I´ve been thinking lately: how is JSON made?
 It´s a string representation of data.
 I use it every day.

 My question is: How does this
 ```